United States invasion of Afghanistan: Al-Qaeda

-Change in US policy toward Afghanistan
+Change in U.S. policy towards Afghanistan

 During the early years of the Clinton administration, the US had no clear policy toward Afghanistan.
 The 1998 US embassy bombings, however, masterminded by al-Qaeda, provoked President Clinton to order missile strikes on militant training camps in Afghanistan; bin Laden was indicted for his involvement in the bombings.
 In 1999 both the US and the United Nations enacted sanctions against the Taliban in United Nations Security Council Resolution 1267, which demanded the Taliban surrender bin Laden for trial in the US and close all terrorist bases in Afghanistan.
 At the time, the only collaboration between Massoud and the US was an effort with the CIA to trace bin Laden.
 The US provided no support for Massoud's fight against the Taliban.

 A change in US policy was effected in early September 2001.
 The Bush administration agreed on a plan to start supporting Massoud.
-A September 10 meeting of top national security officials agreed that the Taliban would be presented with an ultimatum to hand over bin Laden and other al-Qaeda operatives.
+On 10 September, a meeting of top national security officials agreed that the Taliban would be presented with an ultimatum to hand over bin Laden and other al-Qaeda operatives.
 If the Taliban refused, the US would provide covert military aid to anti-Taliban groups to attempt to overthrow the Taliban.